-Of course, because of the prevalence of sexually transmitted infections and diseases, many people who find something unpleasant on their genitals might assume they have an STI when in actual fact they’re dealing with a completely different type of condition.
+Of course, because of the prevalence of sexually transmitted infections (STIs) and diseases, many people who find something unpleasant on their genitals might assume they have an STI when in actual fact they’re dealing with a completely different type of condition.

 In a worst case scenario, a chlamydia symptom such as vaginal bleeding could actually be caused by a serious disease such as cervical cancer.
 More common, however (and less concerning) is the confusion that can happen when a man develops pearly penile papules, or PPP.

 Pearly penile papules (PPP) are very small, white or flesh-coloured lumps that grow around the head of the penis in lines, sometimes beneath the foreskin.
 They are not infectious and are not a symptom of poor hygiene.
 They also shouldn’t be painful or itchy.
 PPP is a common condition, thought to affect around 20% of the male population, and is not a cause for concern.
 Some men may be bothered by the appearance of PPP and in this case can get them removed, however this should be done by a doctor – squeezing or popping the papules yourself can lead to scarring and infection.

 One of the main issues associated with PPP is that it can cause anxiety by being easily confused with other conditions.
 The most common of these is genital warts, the second most common sexually transmitted disease in the UK after chlamydia.